 The central section of the park is between Rocky Harbor and Norris Point.
 This is where you will find the park’s namesake mountain.

-Gros Morne is a challenging 16 kilometer (just shy of 10 miles) climb.
-Plan on spending a full day as the climb takes about 8-10 hours to do.
+Gros Morne is a challenging 10-mile climb.
+Plan on spending a full day as the hike takes about 8-10 hours to do.
 But if full day hikes are not your speed or on your time schedule, you should be able to find one that works as there are plenty of hikes in the park.